Developmental Biological Psychology

 Developmental Biological Psychology (PSC 113 – Schank Instructor)

 Readings Required (1) The Neuroendocrine Basis of Social Recognition.
 (2) What If There Are Only 30,000 Human Genes?
-(3) Human genome Lecture Notes:
+(3) Human genome (optional) Lecture Notes: (single) (four)

-Readings Required (1) Human infant crying as an animal communication system: insights from an assessment/management approach Optional (2) Stroll through the worlds of animals and men: A picture of invisible worlds Lecture Notes:
+Readings Required (1) Human infant crying as an animal communication system: insights from an assessment/management approach Optional (2) Stroll through the worlds of animals and men: A picture of invisible worlds (optional) Lecture Notes: (single) (four)

-5. Tuesday – January 22 – Human Infant Crying – We look at human infant crying as a system of communication that may be largely independent of human language and we discuss human infant crying in the context of the developing Umwelt.
+5. Thursday– Oct 16 –Human Infant Crying – We look at human infant crying as a system of communication that may be largely independent of human language and we discuss human infant crying in the context of the developing Umwelt.

 Readings Lecture Notes:

-15. Tuesday February 26 – Behavioral Embryology I continued
+16. Tuesday Nov 25 – Behavioral Embryology I continued (possibly to II)

 Readings (1) Chapter 8: Cognitive Development and Developmental Psychobiology Lecture Notes: